eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/common.protocol.md

 A [=Connector=] must respond to a respective HTTPS request by returning a [`VersionResponse`](#VersionResponse-table) with at least one item.
 The item connects the version tag (`version` attribute) with a path to the endpoint.
 The semantics of the `path` property are specified by each protocol binding.
+The `serviceId` is a unique id for a [=Data Service=] and allows to group DSP-endpoints exposed by different [=Data Service=]s across versions. `binding` describes the DSP protocol binding such as HTTPS. `auth` describes how a DSP endpoint is secured by means of the `protocol`, `version` strings and the `profile` array.

 This data object must comply to the [JSON Schema](message/schema/protocol-version-schema.json).
 The requesting [=Connector=] may select from the endpoints in the response.
 If the [=Connector=] can't identify a matching Dataspace